 Learning Mandarin Chinese is an extremely satisfying and rewarding experience.
-By taking Mandarin Chinese classes in language and culture, students may fulfill their requirements towards a Minor in Asian Studies or International Business at SCU.
-Learning Mandarin Chinese language and culture gives students a deeper understanding in broader subjects such as Chinese philosophy, religion and history.
+By taking Mandarin Chinese classes in language and culture, students may fulfill their requirements towards a minor in Asian Studies or International Business at SCU.
+Learning Mandarin Chinese language and culture gives students a deeper understanding of broader subjects such as Chinese philosophy, religion, and history.
 Students will be better equipped to enter the global job market and join international organizations that operate in the Chinese-speaking world through the study of the language.

 What Chinese classes can I take at SCU?